dallenbaldwin/we-need-to-eat/src/routes/planner/planner.md

-# Eat
+# Planner

-This page is where you get meals for a given period
+This page is where you plan meals for a given period

-it should have a form where you enter in parameters to help you decide where to eat for that time period
+it should have a form where you enter in parameters to help you decide where and what to eat for that time period

 you should be able to re-roll the whole time period or re-roll a single meal

+you should be able to save your selection, which saves the meals in the database so you can reference them later in /planner/{date}

 ## Filters